Frequently Asked Questions

 The inked maps are scanned and imported into Paintshop Pro, where color is added and small corrections can be made, then imported into Adobe Illustrator, where title and subtitles are added and they are scaled to fit as required.
 For Letterpress prints, a printing plate is made by sandwiching a negative film image of the map with a photosensitive polymer printing plate and exposing to ultraviolet light.
 These plates are then mounted to an aluminum base plate and printed, one-at-a-time, on a vintage platen press.
 Digital prints are made on an Epson Stylus Pro 4900 inkjet printer.

 I live and work in Fayetteville, Arkansas in the beautiful Ozark Mountains, in the northwest corner of the state.
 My office is at home and Letterpress printing is done in a print shop owned by Frank Sharp, longtime Fayetteville resident.
 For forty years Frank ran the print shop as part of his Ozark Mountain Smokehouse business.
 For about the last twenty years the print shop sat idle, until the summer of 2015 when I approached Frank about using it for my cards.
 Frank, always known for his generosity, immediately offered me free, unlimited access to the shop, and the story has unfolded from there.
 Thank you Frank!

 What kind of LETTERpress do you use?

 Frank has two "platen" presses and I use both of them.
-The smaller one, which has no nameplate on it, was probably made in the late 1800's (see picture below) and can print a maximum image of 8”x 12”.
+The smaller one has no nameplate on it but appears to be a Peerless Press made in the late 1800's (see picture below) and can print a maximum image of 8”x 12”.
 You can tell it was originally designed to be powered by a foot treadle, although it was later converted to be powered by an electric motor, which is how I run it.
 The other is a 1926 Chandler and Price 12”x 20”, a monster press that purrs like a kitten if you treat it right!
 Love that thing.